neurobagel/documentation/docs/user_guide/maintaining.md

     If you are not using the `full_stack` profile, replace `full_stack` with the name of the profile you are using.

-2. Delete the docker volume that contains the GraphDB data for your node.
+2. Delete the Docker volume that contains the GraphDB data for your node.

     ```bash
     docker volume rm neurobagel_node_graphdb_home
     ```

-    replace `neurobagel_node_graphdb_home` with the name of the volume that was created for your node.
+    Replace `neurobagel_node_graphdb_home` with the name of the volume created for your node.
     It is usually named `<project_name>_graphdb_home`
-    where `<project_name>` is the name of your docker compose stack as defined in `COMPOSE_PROJECT_NAME` in the `.env` file.
+    where `<project_name>` is the name of your Docker Compose stack as defined in `COMPOSE_PROJECT_NAME` in your `.env` file.

+    ??? tip "`docker volume ls` lists all volumes on your system"

+        You can use the `docker volume ls` command to list all volumes on your system.
+        This will help you identify the name of the volume that was created for your Neurobagel node.

-3. Start your Neurobagel node again.
+3. Launch your Neurobagel node again.

     ```bash
     docker compose --profile full_stack up -d